json-api/json-api/implementations/index.md

 * [ember-data](https://github.com/emberjs/data) is one of the original exemplar implementations.
 There is now an [offical adapter](http://emberjs.com/blog/2015/06/18/ember-data-1-13-released.html#toc_json-api-support) to support json-api.
 * [backbone-jsonapi](https://github.com/guillaumervls/backbone-jsonapi) is a Backbone adapter for JSON API.
 Supports fetching Models & Collections from a JSON API source.
 * [backbone-relational-jsonapi](https://github.com/xbill82/backbone-relational-jsonapi) is a parsing layer for Backbone.Relational.
-Entities specified in JSON API are automatically parsed to be injected into Backbone.
-Relational relations.
+Entities specified in JSON API are automatically parsed to be injected into Backbone.Relational relations.
 * [orbit.js](https://github.com/orbitjs/orbit.js) is a standalone library for coordinating access to data sources and keeping their contents synchronized.
   Orbit's Common Library includes